adamziel/parser-generator-explorations/python-lark/README.md

 * The standalone code is very dynamic and uses python features that may be difficult to convert to PHP, especially using AI.
+* It generates a state table, similarly to ANTLR, which makes manual parser modifications extremely difficult.
+* It has troubles understanding grammar symbols like "/" or "*", which makes parsing block comments challenging.
+Sometimes it's also difficult to encode those symbols in regular expressions.

 Lark doesn't seem to handle ambiguity very well, e.g. I got dozens of errors like this one when trying to parse the MySQL grammar: